ClusterM/penguin-metrics/README.md

 | `output` | Parse stdout: `on`/`true`/`1`/`yes`/`ok`/`online`/`up` = ON, `off`/`false`/`0`/`no`/`error`/`offline`/`down` = OFF, empty = OFF |

 **Home Assistant overrides** (in `homeassistant {}` block):
 Same as custom sensors (see above).
-Binary sensors are automatically registered as `binary_sensor` entities in Home Assistant.
+Custom binary sensors are automatically registered as `binary_sensor` entities in Home Assistant.

 **JSON payload:**
-Binary sensors publish JSON with:
+Custom binary sensors publish JSON with:
 - `state`: `"ON"` or `"OFF"` (the binary value)
 - `state`: `"online"` (always online, even if command failed - failed = OFF)